-D. Humanities
+- D. Humanities cultural studies history literature

-cultural studies literature fine arts philosophy history religious studies and:
+philosophy religious studies and;

 - 5. the degree must include two minors, each of three units, from the disciplines listed above (except communications).
 The courses in three and four may be counted as part of a minor.
 Minors must be structured as specified by the department concerned.
-(See "minor" listing under each departmental heading); and - students must achieve a GPA of 2.0 in the best three units of each minor discipline, including any required courses, in order to graduate; and - 7. the remaining courses are electives, but may not include more than three units of professional credit.
+(See "minor" listing under each departmental heading); and - 6. students must achieve a GPA of 2.0 in the best three units of each minor discipline, including any required courses, in order to graduate; and - 7. the remaining courses are electives, but may not include more than three units of professional credit.
 Students may do a third minor as a professional minor as specified by the relevant department Note: Professional units may be counted at the 1000 and 2000 levels only and may not be used to satisfy the requirement of four units at the 3000 level.
-Applied human nutrition courses at the 3000 and 4000 levels designated as "science" courses on page 84 may be used to fulfill the 3000 level requirement.
+Applied human nutrition courses at the 3000 and 4000 levels designated as "science" courses on page 86 may be used to fulfill the 3000 level requirement.